 With these moves, you’ll be the subject of curious stares, endless admiration, and hoverboard envy (if there’s such a thing).

-Tips For Riding Off Road On Your Hoverboard
+Tips For Riding Off-Road On Your Hoverboard

-Knowing right off the bat what you should and shouldn’t do can save you a headache or two.
+Knowing right off the bat what you should and shouldn’t can save you a headache or two.

-So, we’ve compiled a few of our best tips to help you navigate any off road terrain without any mishaps.
+So, we’ve compiled a few of our best tips to help you navigate any off-road terrain without any mishaps.

-Take is easy and relax - Relax your body and only contract your muscles when it’s necessary to control your hoverboard.
+Take it easy and relax - Relax your body and only contract your muscles when it’s necessary to control your hoverboard.
 Wherever you’re riding - on grass or over a rock path - you want to be as limber and as flexible as possible.

 While your natural response may be to tense up when you come into contact with bumps and ruts on the trail, it is especially important to remain calm in this scenario.
-It will allow your body to absorb the minor jolts and will make for a more graceful and joyful ride.
+It will allow your body to absorb the minor jolts and will make for a more smooth and joyful ride.

 Your board will get bruised so don’t sweat the small stuff - It may be impossible to keep your hoverboard spotless and in pristine condition.
-The whole point of the off road experience is to get down, dirty, and a tad unruly.
+The whole point of the off-road experience is to get down, dirty, and a tad unruly.

-Learn how to stop and dismount your board the right way - The intuitive response when you sense that you’re going out of control may be to quickly jump off the board.
+Learn how to stop and dismount your board the right way - The intuitive response when you sense that you’re going out of control may be to jump off the board quickly.
 This move will put you in an even bigger jam.
 The appropriate way to dismount, regardless of what surface you’re riding on, is too lean in the opposite direction that you’re moving.
 This countermove puts you back in a position of equilibrium so you can slow down and then get off.

 While you’re riding, focus on the path ahead of your and not the board - You may want to look down at your feet to examine your every move.
 A better strategy is to look several feet ahead of you and survey the area.
 This will allow you to better decide a plan of attack in terms of where you’ll go and how you’ll navigate obstacles.
 Try not to be too obsessed with one obstacle that you make yourself oblivious to everything else in front of you.

-The Ultimate Off Road Hoverboard FAQ
+The Ultimate Off-Road Hoverboard FAQ

-You are nothing short of an off road hoverboard connoisseur.
+You are nothing short of an off-road hoverboard connoisseur.

-You know which features matter, why safety is important and how to secure it for yourself, what moves to do and how to do them …
+You know which features matter, why safety is important, and how to secure it for yourself, what moves to do, and how to do them.

 There’s not much that you don’t know.

-But in case there are some lingering questions, here is the ultimate FAQ sheet for off road hoverboards.
+But in case there are some lingering questions, here is the ultimate FAQ sheet for off-road hoverboards.

 - What sort of terrain is suitable for an off-road hoverboard?

-An off road hoverboard can handle all terrains.
+An off-road hoverboard can handle all terrains.
 Our RockSaw model can sustain:

 - Dirt Paths